corda/corda-docs-portal/content/en/platform/corda/4.6/open-source/node-explorer.md

 {{< note >}}

-You can use Node Explorer to execute a range of commonly used flows, however not all flows can be executed this way.
-[Check the compatibility of your CorDapp's flow parameters before you begin](#accepted-flow-parameters).
+You can use Node Explorer to execute a range of commonly used flows, however not all flows can be executed this way. <a href="#accepted-flow-parameters">Check the compatibility of your CorDapp's flow parameters before you begin</a>.

 {{< /note >}}